Skip to searchSkip to main content

-Tips on how to wash your clothes in an eco-friendly way
+Nature-friendly tips on how to wash your clothes

 Each time you wash your clothes in the washing machine large amounts of water and electricity are consumed.
 In addition, lots of laundry detergents can release harmful substances into the environment and pollute it.
-To protect both your clothes and the environment, you can follow a few simple tips on how to wash more sustainably.
-In this article you can find out more about how to wash your clothes in a more environmentally friendly way.
+To protect both your clothes and spare precious resources, you can follow a few simple tips on how to wash and save power.
+In this article you can find out more about how to wash your clothes in a more nature-conscious way.

-Eco-friendly ways to wash clothes and choosing an environmentally friendly laundry detergent
+Energy-efficient ways to wash clothes and choosing an alternative laundry detergent

 Tip

 When buying organic laundry detergents, make sure that they are labelled with the EU Ecolabel.
-This indicates that the product contains no environmentally harmful substances and that your clothes will be cleaned in the most environmentally friendly way possible.
+This indicates that the product contains less environmentally harmful substances and that your clothes will be cleaned in the most natural way possible.

-There is a wide range of laundry detergents to choose from such as washing powders and liquid laundry detergents, washing pods are also a popular choice.
-In terms of cleaning effectiveness and environmental compatibility there are some differences between the various types of laundry detergents.
-Below we have put together some helpful tips to help you choose the right detergent for a more sustainable wash:
+There is a wide range of laundry detergents to choose from, such as washing powders and liquid laundry detergents.
+Washing pods are also a popular choice.
+In terms of cleaning effectiveness and environmental compatibility, there are some differences between the various types of laundry detergents.
+Below we have put together some helpful tips to help you choose the right detergent for a more nature-compatible wash:

 • Washing powder has the advantage that it does not contain any preservatives that are difficult to break down in comparison to liquid laundry detergent.

-• Powder washing detergents can be kept in cardboard packaging, which is a more environmentally friendly.
-Unfortunately liquid laundry detergent and washing pods are generally in plastic packaging, which isn’t very environmentally friendly.
+• Powder washing detergents can be kept in cardboard packaging, which is biodegradable.
+Unfortunately, liquid laundry detergent and washing pods are generally in plastic packaging, which contributes to pollution.

 • Unlike liquid laundry detergent, powder detergent contains bleaching agents instead of optical brighteners.
 Therefore, powder laundry detergent cleans light coloured clothes more effectively.

-• You can also wash more sustainably with a concentrated laundry detergent, because the high concentration means you need less laundry detergent to remove dirt.
+• You can also wash more effectively with a concentrated laundry detergent, because the high concentration means you need less laundry detergent to remove dirt.

 What is modular laundry detergent?

 A modular laundry detergent consists of a basic detergent, a water softener and bleach, which you can mix individually before washing.
-For example, if your clothes do not have stubborn stains, you can use less bleach and thus wash clothes more sustainably.
-Bleach is quite damaging for the environment and it also pollutes water, therefore, it is a good idea to make sure that you don’t use too much.
+For example, if your clothes do not have stubborn stains, you can use less bleach and thus wash clothes more efficiently.
+Bleach is quite damaging for the environment, and it also pollutes water, therefore, it is a good idea to make sure that you don’t use too much.
+In addition, you shouldn’t use bleach on coloured or dark clothing.

-Using less washing detergent to wash more sustainably.
+A woman using less washing detergent to wash more consciously.

 How to use the correct amount of laundry detergent?

-It’s important to use the right amount of laundry detergent so that you can wash your clothes in a more environmentally friendly way.
+It’s important to use the right amount of laundry detergent so that you can wash your clothes and spare precious resources.
 Very dirty clothes will need more laundry detergent than clothes that are not very dirty or don’t have any stains.
 You can usually use the dosage guide on the packaging to help you get the right amount.
-This will reduce the amount of environmentally harmful substances that then get into the water.
-You can follow the basic guidelines below if you are still feeling unsure about how much you laundry detergent you should use:
+This will reduce the amount of harmful substances that then get into the water.
+You can follow the basic guidelines below if you are still feeling unsure about how much laundry detergent you should use:

-• No visible stains and smell maybe just a bit sweaty: if your clothes have no visible stains and maybe just smell a bit sweaty.
+• Slightly dirty; no visible stains and smell or maybe just a bit sweaty.

 • Not very dirty: if you have worn certain clothes a couple of times and any towels, bed linen and underwear that you have worn once also count as being dirty.